-When it came time for the selection of the new governor in the spring of 2019, it would be Fayadh who would win the day with the support of key Sunni Arab allies Khanjar and Abu Mazin.
-46 He outmaneuvered Speaker of the Parliament Muhammed Halboosi, who supported Hussam Abar, a Nineveh council member.47 Halboosi's candidate never received the support of Khanjar and Abu Mazin even though the two were members of the same National Front Alliance with Halboosi.
+When it came time for the selection of the new governor in the spring of 2019, it would be Fayadh who would win the day with the support of key Sunni Arab allies Khanjar and Abu Mazin.45 He outmaneuvered Speaker of the Parliament Muhammed Halboosi, who supported Hussam Abar, a Nineveh council member.46 Halboosi's candidate never received the support of Khanjar and Abu Mazin even though the two were members of the same National Front Alliance with Halboosi.
 Instead, Khanjar and Abu Mazin allied with Fayadh's candidate, Mansour Murid, who also received the backing of the KDP.
-Khanjar and Abu Mazin, both wealthy individuals, entered into extensive negotiation with provincial council members with the aim of obtaining their loyalties and votes.48
+Khanjar and Abu Mazin, both wealthy individuals, entered into extensive negotiation with provincial council members with the aim of obtaining their loyalties and votes.47

-In sum, the appointment of Murid as Nineveh's governor was a product of a deal among Fayadh, Khanjar, Abu Mazin, and the KDP at the expense of Halboosi, the Nujaifis, and other local groups.49 (Halboosi was so miffed by the loss of the governorship that he threatened the dismissal of Nineveh's provincial council through the powers of the Iraqi parliament.
-Ultimately he left the National Front Alliance in opposition to Khanjar.)50 Positions were doled out accordingly.51 In return for backing Murid, the KDP secured the position of Nineveh's first deputy governor, restoring the Kurds to a position of considerable influence over the local government.52 The deal allowed Khamis Khanjar to appoint one of his affiliates as Nineveh's second deputy governor.53
+In sum, the appointment of Murid as Nineveh's governor was a product of a deal among Fayadh, Khanjar, Abu Mazin, and the KDP at the expense of Halboosi, the Nujaifis, and other local groups.
+(Halboosi was so miffed by the loss of the governorship that he threatened the dismissal of Nineveh's provincial council through the powers of the Iraqi parliament.
+Ultimately he left the National Front Alliance in opposition to Khanjar.)
+(49 Positions were doled out accordingly.
+In return for backing Murid, the KDP secured the position of Nineveh's first deputy governor, restoring the Kurds to a position of considerable influence over the local government.
+The deal allowed Khamis Khanjar to appoint one of his affiliates as Nineveh's second deputy governor.
+And more recently, the current governor Najm al-Jebouri came to power under a similarly fraught set of compromises among the factions.